Apply for a Grant

 Grants are awarded to a full spectrum of tax-exempt nonprofit organizations — children, education, the arts, health, social justice, or the environment — based on worthy community efforts and the greatest community need.

-The Community Foundation of Chippewa County's 2016 Grant Cycle kicks off Friday, September 2!
-Applications for discretionary and Northwestern Bank School Mini-grants can be downloaded below from the orange or green box under “apply for a grant”.
+The Community Foundation of Chippewa County’s 2018 Grant Cycle kicks off Friday, September 8!
+Applications for discretionary and Northwestern Bank School Mini-grants can be downloaded by clicking on the link below.

 Email us to be added to our grants email list to receive timely reminders and information on our grant cycle. »